Do you have any idea how much electricity your hot water system needs to function? It’s a lot: between 6 – 10kWh a day (depending on your needs).

 In Penrith, a suburb of Sydney in New South Wales, there are several electricity retailers to choose from for your energy needs.
 We looked at one of them.

-The peak hour rate, off-peak hour rate, and feed-in tariff listed below are not fixed rates, they change with the market.
+The peak hour rate, off-peak hour rate, and feed-in tariff listed below are not fixed rates, they change with the market and they change from energy retailer to retailer.
 So don’t be surprised if you find something different in your own research.
 For the purpose of this example, this is what we were quoted:

 For the sake of making the math simple, let’s say you have a 5kW system on your roof, which can generate 18kWh of electricity per day.
 Your energy consumption for household appliances is 14kWh a day and you’re exporting 4kWh back to the grid for a feed-in tariff because you don’t have a solar battery.